Wroetoshaw: YouTube career

 In 2017, Lewis received a YouTube Diamond Play Button for surpassing 10 million subscribers on the platform.

 In 2018, Lewis set a Guinness World Record for having the most subscribers and views for a dedicated FIFA channel.

 After managing to keep his hand on a $2.5 million private jet longer than 11 other influencers in a MrBeast video in 2022, Lewis won the jet, gifting it to his siblings.

-In 2023 Lewis won another Guinness World Record for gaining the most views for a crossbar challenge video on YouTube.
+In April 2026, Lewis was listed among Forbes 30 Under 30 Europe Sports & Games list.

-Other Ventures
+Other ventures

 Sidemen businesses

 Lewis and the Sidemen have founded multiple businesses throughout their online careers.
 In 2014 the group launched a clothing brand under the Sidemen Clothing banner.
 In November 2021, they founded a restaurant chain known as Sides in collaboration with Reef.
 In October 2022, they launched their own vodka brand known as XIX Vodka. in March 2024, they launched a breakfast cereal brand known as Best Cereal in collaboration with Mornflake.

 Kicktown

-In late 2019 Lewis opened an interactive football challenge experience in the The O2 Arena, known as 'Kicktown'.
+In late 2019 Lewis opened 'Kicktown', an interactive football challenge experience in The O2 Arena.
 The experience focused on allowing customers to do various football tricks and record their attempts.
-Due to COVID-19, Kicktown was permanently closed in 2020.

 Music

 Lewis has written and uploaded multiple songs on YouTube.
-He first uploaded "KSI Sucks", a diss track aimed at KSI and RiceGum, on August 8, 2017, as a response to KSI "leaving" the Sidemen.
-Lewis uploaded another diss track aimed at KSI titled "KSI Exposed", however the video was removed from YouTube, by Lewis, due to Lewis, saying he took the video too far.
+He first uploaded "KSI Sucks", a diss track aimed at KSI and RiceGum, on 8 August 2017, as a response to KSI "leaving" the Sidemen.
+Lewis uploaded another diss track aimed at KSI titled "KSI Exposed", however the video was removed from YouTube by Lewis, who said he took the video too far.
 He has also featured on Sidemen songs "Merry Merry Christmas", featuring LayZ and Jme as well as "This or That" which charted number 23 on the UK Independent Singles Chart and number 14 on the New Zealand Hot Singles Chart.

 Personal life

 Lewis supports football club Chelsea.
-In a Sidemen video released August 2021 Lewis revealed he has koumpounophobia.
+In a Sidemen video that was released in August 2021, Lewis revealed he has koumpounophobia, the fear of buttons.